wp-plugins/kb-advanced-rss-widget/README.txt

 = I have a question that isn't addressed here. =

 Be advised: **If you post your support questions as comments below, I probably won't see them.** Post your support questions at the [KB Advanced RSS plugin page](http://adambrown.info/b/widgets/category/kb-advanced-rss/) on my site if you want an answer.

+== Changelog ==

+The complete changelog back to version 1.0 is in the plugin code.
+Here's the changelog starting with v2.8 of the plugin:

+= 2.8 =
+* Fixes the "multiple widgets" problem caused by the developers' changes to the API in WP 2.8
+* Now includes its own copy of magpie, since WP is moving toward simplepie
+* Relies entirely on independent rss caching, not magpie's caching
+* REMOVED the ability to call this plugin manually from a template.
+MUST be used as a widget.